Eddie-Wang1120/DeepEP/README.md

 ## License

 This code repository is released under [the MIT License](LICENSE), except for code that references NVSHMEM (including `csrc/kernels/ibgda_device.cuh` and `third-party/nvshmem.patch`), which is subject to the [NVSHMEM SLA](https://docs.nvidia.com/nvshmem/api/sla.html).
+Code derived from [DeepEP](https://github.com/deepseek-ai/DeepEP) in `csrc/kernels` is subject to the license in the DeepEP repository.